-Notifications emails are sent to users letting them know of events and actions that have taken place in LotWorks.
+Notifications emails are sent to users when events and actions have taken place in LotWorks.

 Notifications are also used for: